duncanbradley/axis-extension/draft.md

 Relationship to Stone et al.

-Relationship to non-visual work - framing of numbers
+Relationship to non-visual work - framing of numbers.
+Most of this is obvious but what we’re doing is applying it to visualisations, producing practical recommendations.

 ## Implications